Push-Top vs Screw-Top Cartridges: Filling Speed & Workflow | Empty 510 Carts

 Push-Top (Press-on) Caps

-Push-top carts are popular when you want fast throughput.
-They’re often used with hand presses or arbor presses, and once your flow is dialed, they can move quickly.
+Push-top carts are popular when you want fast production times.
+They’re often used with hand presses or arbor presses.
+If needed, and once your flow is dialed, they can move more quickly and efficiently saving you time and hand labor.

 • Good for:

-• if your process is sloppy, you can get imperfect seals
+• If your process is sloppy, you can get imperfect seals and re-filling isn't doable due to the lock mechanism in them

 Screw Top Caps

 Screw-top carts are straightforward for manual workflows.
-You fill, you cap, you move on.
-They’re also easier if you need to open/rework small batches.
+You fill, twist the thread and cap till it's flush.
+They’re also easier if you need to open/rework small batches due to mistakes along the way.

 • Good for: